 Participation in extracurricular activities, clubs, and organizations is a worthwhile endeavor to enhance students' development and educational experience.
 Specific eligibility and conduct rules may be adopted regarding participation in activities, clubs, and organizations.
-Please refer to the Student Activity Handbook for more information.

-Please note: Student clubs and performing groups such as the band, choir, yearbook and drill and athletic teams may establish standards of behavior - including consequences for misbehavior - that are stricter than those for students in general.
+Please note: Student clubs and athletic teams may establish standards of behavior - including consequences for misbehavior - that are stricter than those for students in general.
 If a violation is also a violation of school rules, the consequences specified by the administrator will apply in addition to any consequences specified by the organization.
+It is the student's responsibility to make sure his or her current grades meet the activities' eligibility criteria.